-Day trip from Rome to Pompeii and Vesuvius with kids: our Pinocchio Tour review + why you’ll love it
+Day trip from Rome to Pompeii and Vesuvius with kids: how to plan it, best tours, need to know

 Pompeii and Mount Vesuvius are exciting places for children and among the most sought-after destinations for a family day trip from Rome.